DouglasHeinan/tamarack-treks/README.md

 * Add user-ratings to gear and trail pages
 * Allow users to DM or otherwise connect with each other outside of comment fields
 * Add campsite listings and user reviews
-* Add application that takes in user filters to recommend campsite or hiking trail locations
+* Add component that takes in user filters to recommend campsite or hiking trail locations
 * Replace admin created reviews with user reviews

 ## Contact